The Favourite: Release

 In May 2017, the film's distribution rights were acquired by Fox Searchlight Pictures.
-It had its world premiere at the 75th Venice International Film Festival on 30 August 2018, was screened the film at the BFI London Film Festival and the Telluride Film Festival, and was the opening-night film at the New York Film Festival.
-The Favourite was given a limited theatrical release in the United States on 23 November 2018, and was released in the United Kingdom and Ireland on 1 January 2019.
+It had its world premiere at the 75th Venice International Film Festival on 30 August 2018, was screened at the BFI London Film Festival and the Telluride Film Festival, and was the opening-night film at the New York Film Festival.
+The Favourite was given a limited theatrical release in the United States on 23 November 2018, and was released in Ireland and the United Kingdom on 1 January 2019.

 The film was released on Digital HD on 12 February 2019, and on Blu-ray and DVD on 5 March.

 Reception

 Box office

-The Favourite grossed $34.4 million in the United States and Canada, and $61.6 million in other territories, for a worldwide gross of $96 million.
+The Favourite grossed $34 million in the United States and Canada, and $62 million in other territories, for a worldwide gross of $96 million.
 Its opening weekend, the film grossed $422,410 from four theaters; its per-venue average of $105,603 was the best of 2018, beating Suspiria's $89,903.
 The film made $1.1 million from 34 theaters its second weekend (a per-venue average of $32,500), $1.4 million from 91 theaters its third weekend (which followed the announcement of the film's Golden Globe nominations), and $2.6 million from 439 theaters its fourth weekend.

 Its fifth weekend of release, The Favourite opened across the U.S., grossing $2.1 million from 790 theaters that weekend, and $2.4 million the next.
 In the film's tenth week of release, which followed the announcement of its ten Oscar nominations, it was added to 1,023 theaters (for a total of 1,540) and made $2.5 million, an increase of 212% from the previous weekend.